 Q: Share the pivotal moment in your life that helped you choose your field of study.

 A: I realized you could get a job making music and gave every ounce of my being toward pursuing that, including moving to Los Angeles to become a music producer.
 I eventually realized that life wasn’t for me and needed a change.
 So I applied to get my PhD, my interest in which was cursory at best.
 I only applied to UNC because I had family and friends nearby.
 My mentor at Cornell, Jeff Niederdeppe, recommended I work with Seth Noar in the journalism school.
-When I visited campus for my interviews, I was impressed with the program in the Hussman School and got to meet Professor Noar, who’s amazing — along with everyone else I met there.
+When I visited campus for my interviews, I was impressed with the program in UNC Hussman and got to meet Professor Noar, who’s amazing — along with everyone else I met there.
 It was a If-I-don’t-now-I-never-will decision more than a well-planned or thought-out decision, but honestly I love this work so much.

 The summer before I enrolled, I realized what a big role music plays in people’s lives and how it helped destigmatize the idea of getting therapy for some of my close friends.
 So now I study how popular songs where the artists rap or sing about dealing with anxiety, depression, or suicidal thoughts can help to destigmatize mental health and what the other consequences of listening to these songs could be.
 This is really important, underexplored work.